1211ciel/node/words.md

 I will agree to go provided my expenses are paid.

 protest 抗议
+customers are protest,customers are protest,customers are protest,customers are protest,customers are protest
+customers are protest,customers are protest,customers are protest,customers are protest,customers are protest
+customers are protest,customers are protest,customers are protest,customers are protest,customers are protest
+customers are protest,customers are protest,customers are protest,customers are protest,customers are protest

 protest protest protest protest protest protest protest protest protest protest protest protest protest protest protest